Vaginal Yeast Infections

 Yeast infections (also known as candidiasis) are common infections caused by Candida albicans yeast, which is a type of fungus.
 Yeast infections usually happen in warm, moist parts of the body, such as the mouth, and moist areas of skin.

-A yeast infection in the vagina is known as vulvovaginal candidiasis.
-Vaginal yeast infections are common among growing girls, and about 75% of all females will have one at some point.
+A yeast infection in the vagina is known as vulvovaginal candidiasis (pronounced: can-dih-DYE-uh-sis).
+Vaginal yeast infections are common among teen girls, and about 75% of all females will have one at some point.

 What Are the Signs and Symptoms of Vaginal Yeast Infections?

-If your daughter has a vaginal yeast infection, her doctor can prescribe treatment to clear up the symptoms in a couple of days and cure the infection within a week.
+If you have a vaginal yeast infection, your doctor can prescribe treatment to clear up the symptoms in a couple of days and cure the infection within a week.

 What Causes Vaginal Yeast Infections?